aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/_index.md

 - **What Java version is supported?** Java 8 or higher.
 - **Can I combine inner shadow with other effects?** Yes—layer effects can be stacked programmatically.

+## How to Add Shadow in PSD Using Java
+Adding a shadow—whether an inner shadow, outer glow, or drop shadow—gives depth and visual interest to your graphics.
+In Aspose.PSD for Java you can achieve this with just a few lines of code, and the library handles the low‑level PSD structure for you.
+Below we’ll walk through the essential steps, then you can explore the deeper tutorials linked later in this guide.

+> **Pro tip:** When applying inner shadows, always work on a copy of the original PSD to preserve the source file.

 ## How to Add Inner Shadow PSD Java
 Adding an inner shadow to a layer is one of the most common ways to give depth to your graphics.
 In Aspose.PSD for Java you can achieve this with just a few lines of code, and the library takes care of the low‑level PSD structure for you.
 Below we’ll walk through the essential steps, then you can explore the deeper tutorials linked later in this guide.

-> **Pro tip:** When applying inner shadows, always work on a copy of the original PSD to preserve the source file.
+## Why add inner shadow and other PSD layer effects?
+- **Depth & realism:** Shadows simulate lighting, making flat graphics feel three‑dimensional.
+- **Design flexibility:** You can stack multiple effects—inner shadow, outer glow, bevel, etc.—to craft unique looks.
+- **Programmatic control:** Automating shadow creation lets you apply consistent styling across hundreds of files.

 ## Master PSD File Resources and Layers